-- 1 SB4
+- 1 SB206

-- 2 113060-1
+- 2 116047-1

-- 3 By Senators Brooks and Pittman
+- 3 By Senators Brooks, Beason, Glover and Pittman

-- 4 RFD: Constitution, Campaign Finance, Ethics, and Elections
+- 4 RFD: Economic Expansion and Trade

 - 5 First Read: 12-JAN-10

-- 6 PFD: 05/16/2009

-1 113060-1:n 1:05/14/2009:JRC/tan LRS2009-2910 2 3 4 5 6 7 8 SYNOPSIS: This bill would substantially revise and 9 reorganize existing law contained in Chapter 25 of 10 Title 36, the Alabama Code of Ethics.
+1 11604/-1:n 1:01/08/2010:JRC/tj LRS2010-1/ 2 3 4 5 6 7 8 SYNOPSIS: This bill would substantially revise and 9 reorganize existing law contained in Chapter 25 of 10 Title 36, the Alabama Code of Ethics.
 Certain 11 provisions of existing law would be moved, 12 clarified, and revised in nine new articles as 13 follows: General Provisions; State Ethics 14 Commission; Complaints and Investigations; Misuse 15 of Official Position; Gifts, Meals, Travel, etc.; 16 Conflicting Financial Interests; Financial 17 Disclosures; Lobbyists, Principals, and Others 18 Interested in Government Action; and Violations - 19 Reporting and Penalties.
 20 This bill would clarify and revise the 21 definitions of certain terms and add new terms and 22 definitions.
 23 This bill would amend the procedures for 24 appointment and confirmation of members of the 25 State Ethics Commission and provide for: A 26 guaranteed minimum level of annual appropriations; 27 electronic filing of and Internet public access to statements, reports, notices, and other filings required by the chapter; revised standards and procedures for acting on complaints and authorizing a formal investigation; subpoena power for the commission; new procedures for post-investigation referral and status reports by the Attorney General or district attorney; revised rules concerning the solicitation and acceptance of gifts, meals, travel or reimbursement for travel expenses, and other things of value by public officials and public employees; required registration of lobbyists who influence or attempt to influence Executive Department agencies and personnel and the awarding of grants or contracts; mandatory disclosure by public officials and public employees of their contractual arrangements, or those of their family or business, with entities that receive public funds, including government departments, agencies, boards, commissions, and institutions; and mandatory quarterly reporting by registered lobbyists of all things of value provided to and all financial transactions with public officials, public employees, and the members of their household.